 Seeing Like a State – metis and episteme – Any nation-building requires a top-down view of the society it wants to organize.
 It’s either impossible or inefficient to draw a map with the same precision that local communities use.
 Because of this, certain details are elided, ignored, misplaced.
 This categorization process is “epistemic”, where episteme (or epistemic rationalism, or just rationalism) means abstract, generalized, theoretical knowledge.
 Some of this is physical science (a lot of this is physical science), but it equally applies to aesthetics, ethics, politics, etc. Of course, states do not merely map – they act with those cadastral, epistemic theories.
 The level of abstraction (plus a sort of blase attitude towards empiricism and predictive power) rarely suits the concrete, and local conditions tend to deteriorate (kind way of putting it).

-Metis, on the other hand, is the larger cultural traditions that a community uses.
-These are highly localized and adapted to the specific conditions on the ground.
-They are not based in theory, and the way the community might explain them often looks highly “irrational”.
+Metis, on the other hand, is a kind of accumulated, experiential knowledge.
+In Seeing Like a State it’s Scott’s term for the kind of experiential knowledge that one has of a craft or a skill.
+By analogy, it’s the background process for whatever makes local knowledge work, and also the reason it’s hard to express in technical language.
+I tend to use it as shorthand (somewhat incorrectly by the original work) for the accumulated local knowledge of any given community.
+It is normally expressed in culture, tradition, “old wives’ tales”, etc. These are highly localized and adapted to the specific conditions on the ground.
+They are not based in theory, and the way the community might explain them often appears “irrational”.
 Religious festivals, adapted to fit planting patterns and practices of a region, are a good example.
 Critically, these are not actually irrational, inasmuch as they’re generally much more effective than theoretical regimes.

-The Great Transformation – the Economic Prejudice, Market Society, and the Double Movement – One of these translation issues is economic itself.
-I think this is likely the one that most sticks with us now.
-It goes like this: most tradition forms of “wealth” included everything from commons to intracommunal debt to the assumed bonds of kinship and community.
+The Great Transformation – the Economic Prejudice, Market Society, and the Double Movement – Most tradition forms of “wealth” included everything from commons to intracommunal debt to the assumed bonds of kinship and community.
 None of these (with the possible exception of “debt” albeit in a much more explicit and legalistic form) will be included on most surveys of “economic growth”.
 All of them are highly adaptable to the circumstance, because everyone in that smaller market knows one another’s circumstances (and is fatally bound to one another, making help more likely).
 Hence, Polanyi observes a paradox: contemporary writers all note that poverty is increasing, that the poverty observed is much worse than anything before, and that it all seemed to coincide with the Industrial Revolution.
 And yet the best economic estimates all point out that everyone – not merely the rich – was actually richer than before.
 The paradox vanishes once you realize that “richer” means only in terms of wages, and that the full range of wealth that existed before is not taken into account.
 Polanyi calls this “the economic prejudice”.

 This has another effect, which Polanyi calls the double movement: The people will want protections, and they’ll be pushing for political power, but the only acceptable political terms are “economic” in this very restrictive sense.
 Not only does that not address the real problem (a minimum wage is not the same kind of safety – much less ownership, much less freedom, much less life – as a commons), it incentivizes bad economics.
 Restricted to using the logic of early economic theory, people’s movements mangle their own arguments to fit the language.
-Not only do most of these movements not understand economics (I don’t mean that as a good or bad thing, just a true fact), forcing something into incompatible terms means that you lose the original point and make a bad argument in the new terms.
+Not only do most of these movements not understand economics, forcing something into incompatible terms means that you lose the original point and make a bad argument in the new terms.
 When these movements succeed they tend to, unsurprisingly, have much more negative effects than anything before.
 And, of course, those negative effects mean that the powers that be are even less inclined to listen to resistance movements.
 “You see what they did last time…”

 This actually gets worse.
 Polanyi prefers “market society” to capitalism.
 This is for two reasons: 1) All societies have had markets, and it’s dangerous to conflate “capitalism” with “markets”.
 The desire to abolish the latter comes too readily.
 Plus, it’s just ahistorical.
 2) A market society is one based entirely around a market.
 Any damage to the market damages the entire society.
 It’s incredibly fragile.
 What this means is that small disruptions in one country – say, as the result of the double movement – not only destroy the entire country rather than one sector of it, they disrupt the global economy and thus every other market society.